Eyelid Surgery in Salem, MA

 Is Eyelid Surgery Painful?

-Blepharoplasty is not a painful procedure.
-Patients receive adequate anesthetic and sedation as needed to prevent pain signals from the operative area.
-After the anesthesia wears off, patients may rely on prescription pain medication for comfort.
-This may last only a few days before over-the-counter pain relief is sufficient.
-Patients may also apply cold compresses to the eye area a few times a day.
-This not only soothes discomfort but also helps to reduce bruising and swelling.
+Blepharoplasty is not painful, especially as our patients receive adequate anesthetic and sedation to prevent pain signals from the operative area.
+For the day or two after the anesthesia wears off, patients may rely on prescription or over-the-counter pain medication for comfort.
+To soothe discomfort and reduce swelling and bruising, patients can apply cold compresses to the eye area a few times daily.
+Dr. Keamy also recommends supplements arnica montana and bromelain to help with bruising.

 When it comes to recovering from Blepharoplasty in Salem, MA, Dr. Keamy may recommend applying lubricating ointment and cold compresses to aid the healing process and minimize side effects such as swelling, bruising irritation, or dry eyes.
 The eyes may be wrapped in gauze after the procedure as well.